garyliu427/data-science-project-2019/PROPOSAL.md

 * Number of Children
 * Average Age of Electorate

-Our Data from the Australian Bureau of Statistics is 5 .csv files for all of these predictors, which can then be manipulated to determine averages.
+Our Data from the Australian Bureau of Statistics is 5 csv files for all of these predictors, which can then be manipulated to determine averages.
 This will then leave us with a dataframe of 49 rows (each electorate in New South Wales) with 5 columns, containing socioeconomic information for each electorate.

 The Australian Electoral Commission contains all historical data for Australian elections.
 We will be using the Historical two candidate preferred votes by party by division file to train our model.
 This data contains 94 rows and 9 columns containing information of two candidate preferred votes.